Karql/elastalert2-server/README.md

 Hi there!

 Official repository is not maintained anymore.
 Last commit was a long time ago.
 From that moment some things have changed a bit.

-New version of [ElastAlert2](https://github.com/jertel/elastalert2) was released and depends on python3.
+New version of [ElastAlert](https://github.com/Yelp/elastalert) was released and depends on python3.
 Some dependencies also went further.

 I use and like this project so I have decided to develop it by my own.

 Main goal of this fork is to support the latest version of [ElastAlert](https://github.com/Yelp/elastalert) - DONE!

+Edit: 2021-09-09
+[ElastAlert](https://github.com/Yelp/elastalert) is also not maintained anymore.

+[ElastAlert2](https://github.com/jertel/elastalert2) has been born and now it is usied underhood.

 In free time maybe something more ;)

 Check [Docker Hub](https://hub.docker.com/r/karql/elastalert) for current images.